 Taking all of that into consideration, I slowly started making small changes throughout our house.
 I highly recommend trying to implement changes of your own!
 You don’t have to change all at once, nor does it have to be expensive!
 Here are a few things to consider:

-Refresh Your Skincare Products & Toiletries
+Refresh Your Products & Toiletries

 This was one thing I was surprised about when I found out I was expecting!
 Before I was pregnant, I never truly considered what I was putting on my body.
 You have to be careful about what you’re exposing both yourself and your baby to!
 Most products are pregnancy safe, but you should be avoiding the following, to name a few: